Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. TRAN CONG QUYNH LAN , Deputy General Director of VietinBank :

-Continuously update security technology
+Continuously updating security technology.

 Ms. DANG TUYET DUNG , Director of Visa Vietnam and Laos:

-Investing billions of dollars in security
+Investing billions of dollars in security.

 Linh Anh wrote